LTA modifies MRT frequency to address crowding

-SINGAPORE - Trains should be less crowded from this week, after the Land Transport Authority (LTA) "fine-tuned" service frequency on Monday (April 20) following an outcry from commuters last week.
+Trains should be less crowded from this week, after the Land Transport Authority (LTA) "fine-tuned" service frequency on Monday following an outcry from commuters last week.

-The LTA said trains will run every three minutes during peak hours, down from five minutes last Friday - the first day of adjustments to reflect lower demand following heightened safe-distancing measures.
+The LTA said trains will now run every three minutes during peak hours, down from five minutes last Friday - the first day of adjustments made to reflect lower demand following heightened safe distancing measures.

 This prompted Transport Minister Khaw Boon Wan to step in.
 Mr Khaw said on Saturday: "I have told LTA to err on the side of generosity.
 That is, to over-provide rather than under-provide."